dotnet/designs/accepted/2020/net5/net5.md

 ### Why is .NET 5.0's TFI still mapped to `.NETCoreApp`?

-In MSBuild you can't easily do comparisons like
+In MSBuild you can't easily do comparisons like:

 ```xml
 <PropertyGroup Condition="'$(TargetFramework)' >= 'net5.0'`">